Who can participate?

 All entries will be judged by the following criteria:

-Execution: Clean & presentable uniforms including hard-soled shoes, hats & aprons and safe food handling practices
+EXECUTION — clean and presentable uniforms including hard-soled shoes, hats, aprons, and safe food handling practices

 What are the registration fees used for?

 The registration fee offsets the costs associated with running Jr Iron Chef VT, including event rentals, printing, and staff time to coordinate the event.
 Teams fund their registration and practice expenses in a variety of creative ways.
 Sponsorships from small businesses, incorporation into after school programs, healthy bake sales, and PTO donations help teams across the state raise their Jr Iron Chef VT expenses.
 Please be in touch if you need help or ideas to fund your team!

 On November 15, 2016 registrations will be accepted on a first come first serve basis until 76 teams are reached.
 Additional applications will be put on a waiting list in the order they were received.